eranheres/ultra_type/README.md

 - [x] Database to load only relevant languages data
 - [x] Center the text and the practice in the view
 - [x] Add sound effects

+- [x] Make menu to select options
+- [x] Connect model to controller
+- [x] Add stats of timing
-- [ ] Fix bug with enter key
+- [ ] Fix the hebrew new line bug
-- [ ] Show screen rectangle in the view
+- [ ] Fix the problem when practice ends
-- [ ] Don't count timing on a new page